More than £23.1m investment is going to help Regenerate, Renew and Revitalise Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 The paths connect Goldthorpe to surrounding locations and encourage the use of green space and active travel.

-Encouraging more people to take part in active travel has health and well-being benefits for local residents and also helps to shift people away from use of cars.
+Encouraging more people to take part in active travel has health and well-being benefits for local residents.
+It also helps to shift people away from use of cars.
 This helps improve air quality and reduce carbon emissions.

 The work to the paths is part of the Goldthorpe Town Board’s wider plans for Phoenix Park.